BIOGRAPHY

 Background

-Councillor Sood holds a BA, MA, LLD and D.Litt.
-During her PHD in India, she was part of a high profile research programme with the world renowned John Hopkins University.
-Unfortunately, after two years in to her PHD, she took a sabbatical due to her marriage and did not have the opportunity to complete this.
-Councillor Sood arrived in the UK in 1970 and has been living in Leicester ever since.
-Once in Leicester, Councillor Sood attended Leicester University where she completed her Post graduate training.
+Councillor Sood held a BA, MA, LLD and D.Litt.
+During her PhD in India, she was part of a high-profile research programme with the world-renowned Johns Hopkins University.
+Unfortunately, after two years into her PhD, she took a sabbatical due to her marriage and did not have the opportunity to complete it.
+Councillor Sood arrived in the UK in 1970 and lived in Leicester ever since.
+Once in Leicester, Councillor Sood attended Leicester University, where she completed her postgraduate training.

 Career

-Upon qualifying as a teacher from Leicester University, Councillor Sood was a primary school teacher for almost 20 years which, was a benchmark at the time, as she was one of the first Asian female teacher in Leicester in 1973.
+Upon qualifying as a teacher from Leicester University, Councillor Sood became a primary school teacher for almost 20 years, which was a benchmark at the time, as she was one of the first Asian female teachers in Leicester in 1973.

-During her time as a teacher, Councillor Sood was instrumental in introducing multiculturalism in to local education and her services were recognised by a visit to her class by the then Secretary of Education, the Late Sir Keith Joseph.
+During her time as a teacher, Councillor Sood was instrumental in introducing multiculturalism into local education, and her services were recognised by a visit to her class from the then Secretary of State for Education, the late Sir Keith Joseph.

 Journey into Politics

 Councillor Sood entered politics through supporting her late husband, Councillor Paul Sood, in his political career.
-Paul was one of the first ethnic minority County Councillors in the country when he was elected in 1982 and served the citizens of Leicester for almost 14 years before his untimely death in 1996.
-Councillor Manjula Sood stood and won with an impressive majority at Paul’s by-election in October 1996, setting a precedent by becoming Leicester City’s first female Hindu Councillor.
+Paul was one of the first ethnic minority County Councillors in the country when he was elected in 1982, and he served the citizens of Leicester for almost 14 years before his untimely death in 1996.
+Councillor Manjula Sood stood in Paul’s by-election in October 1996 and won with an impressive majority, setting a precedent by becoming Leicester City’s first female Hindu Councillor.

 Councillor Sood faced and successfully overcame many challenges during her early political career, as she had to juggle learning politics with supporting her two children and looking after her elderly mother.
-She quickly adapted and has flourished and achieved an array of accolades and commanded the respect of her fellow Councillor’s and the community of Leicester City.
+She quickly adapted, flourished, achieved an array of accolades, and commanded the respect of her fellow Councillors and the community of Leicester City.

-Councillor Sood has worked with many MPs during her political career including The Right Hon.
-Patricia Hewitt, former Minister for Health, he Late Jim Marshall, Sir Peter Soulsby and Jonathan Ashworth.
+Councillor Sood worked with many MPs during her political career, including The Right Hon.
+Patricia Hewitt, former Minister for Health, the late Jim Marshall, Sir Peter Soulsby and Jonathan Ashworth.

 Benchmarks for Councillor Sood